-One of the most important aspects of the coaching leadership style is being able to effectively provide feedback.
-The bottom line is that a leadership style as a coach doesn't fit the mold of what many people see as a “traditional leader”.
 An experienced lead coach can encourage balanced thinking and point out biases that don't help or harm.
 Training leaders focus on getting the best out of their teams by guiding them through goals and obstacles.
+The benefits of a coaching leadership style are numerous.
+It creates a culture of high performance, encourages collaboration, empowers individuals and teams, and helps leaders develop their skills.